Soninke people: History

 Archaeological evidence suggests that the regions where Soninke people are found were inhabited in ancient times.
 These stone settlements were built on the rocky promontories of Tichit-Walata and the Tagant cliffs of Southern Mauritania.
 Though there are no surviving records to suggest which ethnic group these people were, the settlers of this region by between 2500 BCE and 600 BCE were likely related to the Soninke and greater Mande people.
 A significant agro-pastoral society had developed in this prehistoric era.

 According to Soninke oral tradition, the ancestor of the Soninke was Dinga, sometimes said to have come from the Middle East (though such a story is unlikely, as the "Middle Eastern" tag came about subsequent to the Mande converting to Islam), His sons included Dyabe Sisse, the founder of the Wagadu kingdom with its capital at Kumbi.
 Another Soninke tradition indicates that they migrated from Aswan, Egypt.
 However theories of foreign origin are almost entirely doubted/disregarded by scholars and are believed to result from later Eurasiatic cultural influences (Namely Arab and French).
 Archaeological evidence supports an evolution of the Ghana Empire and other Mande states from roots in preceding local ancestral Soninke cultures such as that of Dhar Tichitt, rather than from North Africa or the Middle East.

 The early written records about Soninke come from early Islamic historians.
 The Soninke, according to these records, were the founders of the ancient Ghana Empire (not to be confused with modern Ghana), also called the Wagadu Empire.
-This empire has roots in the 5th century CE and was destroyed by about the 12th century, after the Muslim invasions of this region started in the 10th century.
+The empire has its roots roughly between the (13 century BC to the 1st century BC) truly materializing within the (1st and 3rd) centuries CE but was destroyed by about the 12th century, after the Muslim invasions of this region started in the 10th century.